 Before you make this recipe, take a look at the original version and read what others have to say.
 A few people had issues with the amount of flour.
 I used bread flour and 4 cups (18 oz or 1 pound 2 oz) was fine.
 The dough seemed a bit dry at first, but it rose perfectly.
 My other issue with that recipe is it says preheat the oven to 400 degrees in the first step.
 You don’t bake the Challah for another 2 ½ to 3 hours after assembling, so you shouldn’t even turn on the oven until bake time (recipe pet peeve).

-Update: This is a great recipe, however if you want an easy Challah recipe with slightly less oil, I recommend this Easy Challah which I make frequently for the family and for making Challah Bread Pudding.
+Update 2: Rich Challah is a great recipe, however if you want an easy Challah recipe with slightly less oil, I recommend the Easy Challah (linked to in the first paragraph) which I make frequently for the family and for making Challah Bread Pudding.
 The recipe in the link is made with quick rising yeast, while the one below uses 3 teaspoons (which is a little over one packet) of regular active dry yeast.

 Also, since posting this recipe I’ve learned to make Challah with six strands of dough rather than three.
 The six strand method is pretty fun once you get the hang of it.
 If it’s your first time, I recommend using this braiding tutorial.